 Once a contract has been signed and the deposit received, closing typically takes 45-50 days.
 The paperwork, once executed by both buyer and seller, then goes to Disney for ROFR.
 They have 30 days to decide if they would like to buy it back for that agreed-upon price or allow the sale to go through.
 This is called the Right of First Refusal (ROFR).
 This has little bearing on the seller because the seller will receive the exact same amount of money as the agreed-upon price, regardless of who is purchasing the contract.
 The buyer, however, will need to find another contract to purchase.
 We will keep you up-to-date the entire way through the sales process.

 Most of the memberships listed with us sell within 30-45 days.
 About 80% of our daily site visitors are buyers.
 This means there’s a great chance an ideal buyer will see your listing within a short time.Once you have agreed to a price with a buyer, the closing process takes about 30-45 days.

 Closing typically takes between 40-50 days once an offer is accepted, the contract signed, and the deposit received.

 No. Buying and selling your DVC membership with DVC Sales is done entirely online using our automated system.
 You can buy or sell your DVC membership from anywhere in the world!

-Click the button on the top right-hand corner of this screen.
+Simply click the 'Create Account' button on the top right corner of this screen.
 You’ll be guided through a few prompts to create an account and publish your listing on our website.
 To save time, make sure you have your contract number and member number as well as your current availability of points.

 Yes, simply log in to your account at any time to adjust your price up or down.
 The price you list and sell your membership for is completely your decision.